motebus/ultrabook/Ultranet Apps/fBuilder/UI introduction.md

 ## Left Columns - List of Nodes

-  * You won't be able to install other nodes from palette, you may explore [Node-RED](https://nodered.org/) if you're interested in trying nodes not in the list.
+  * You won't be able to install nodes from palette, you may explore [Node-RED](https://nodered.org/) if you're interested in trying nodes out of the list.

 ---